nicob21/orderbook/README.md

 - Go into the `client` folder `cd client`
 - Install the dependencies `npm install`
-- Build the application `npm run build`
+- Build the application `npm run start`

-- Open `build/index.html` in your browser
+You browser should open `http://localhost:3001` and show the app.

 ## Improvements